-- (i) provides opinions and support to the Board of Directors in defining the corporate governance system of FinecoBank, the corporate structure and the Group models and guidelines on governance, and in that context: - it monitors changes in national and international laws and best practices on corporate governance, updating the Board of Directors where those changes are significant; - it checks that the corporate governance system of FinecoBank and of the Group is in line with the legal and regulatory requirements, the recommendations in the Corporate Governance Code for Listed Companies, and with national and international best practices; - (ii) gives the Board of Directors proposals on adapting the corporate governance system, where necessary or appropriate; - (iii) oversees the sustainability issues related to FinecoBank operations and the dynamics of interactions with stakeholders; in particular, the Committee provides the following support to the Board: - it oversees the evolution of the sustainability strategy of the Company and the Group based on the relevant international guidelines and principles; - it contributes to assessing the risks associated with sustainability issues, especially those risks that could become material in the medium to long term; - it examines and if necessary makes proposals concerning the Group's plans, objectives, rules and procedures on social and environmental issues, monitoring implementation over time.
-In this respect, it supports the Board of Directors in approving policies aimed at promoting diversity and inclusiveness;
+- (i) provides opinions and support to the Board of Directors in defining the corporate governance system of FinecoBank, the corporate structure and the Group models and guidelines on governance, and in that context: - it monitors changes in national and international laws and best practices on corporate governance, updating the Board of Directors where those changes are significant; - it checks that the corporate governance system of FinecoBank and of the Group is in line with the legal and regulatory requirements, the recommendations in the Corporate Governance Code for Listed Companies, and with national and international best practices; - (ii) gives the Board of Directors proposals on adapting the corporate governance system, where necessary or appropriate; - (iii) oversees the sustainability issues related to FinecoBank operations and the dynamics of interactions with stakeholders; in particular, the Committee provides the following support to the Board: - oversees the evolution of the sustainability strategy of the Company and the Group based on the relevant international guidelines and principles; - contributes to assessing the impacts, risks and opportunities associated with sustainability issues, including risks that could become material in the medium to long term; - examines and if necessary makes proposals concerning the Group's plans, objectives, rules and internal regulations on social, environmental and governance issues, monitoring implementation over time.
+In this respect, by the way, it supports the Board of Directors in approving policies aimed at promoting diversity and inclusiveness; - contributes to the examination of products with ESG purposes for which the Bank acts as producer; - monitors the positioning of the Company and the Group in relation to financial markets as regards sustainability issues and relations with stakeholders; - examines and advises on the policy for managing relations with all the shareholders, taking into account the engagement policies adopted by institutional investors and asset managers; - examines and, where appropriate, makes proposals regarding the list of relevant sustainability issues and topics and their impacts, risks and opportunities for approval by the Board of Directors, as well as examines the formation process and content of the sustainability reporting referred to in Legislative Decree 125/2024;

-- it monitors the positioning of the Company and the Group in relation to financial markets as regards sustainability issues and relations with stakeholders; - it examines and advises on the policy for managing relations with all the shareholders, taking into account the engagement policies adopted by institutional investors and asset managers; - it examines in advance the Non-Financial Report pursuant to Legislative Decree No. 254/2016 and the environmental statement pursuant to EMAS Regulation No. 1221/2009, for the areas applicable to FinecoBank, to be submitted for approval by the Board of Directors.
+- assesses the suitability of sustainability reporting to fairly represent the Company's business model, strategies, the impact of its activities and the performance achieved; - examines in advance the environmental statement pursuant to EMAS Regulation No. 1221/2009, for the areas applicable to FinecoBank, to be submitted for approval by the Board of Directors.